elizabetholsavsky/portfolio/README.md

 I want to hear from you!
 Send me a message via the contact or form or email me at elizabetholsavsky@gmail.com.

 Hear more about my journey creating this portfolio at my [blog](https://elizabetholsavsky.hashnode.dev/hello-world).
-Don't forget to check out my other accounts, links are provided.
+Don't forget to check out my other accounts (links provided).

 ![elizabetholsavsky com](https://github.com/elizabetholsavsky/portfolio/assets/116515976/3795d8a7-9680-4b1a-a150-24df32630091)